Have you been inspired to get started on your journey to zero waste in Torfaen?

 - Once you are coming to the end of an item, think about how you could buy differently to replace it.

-- There are a few zero waste shops dotted around, where you can also take your empty bottles to refill.
-Little Green Refills in Abergavenny, Pollinate in Risca, Natural Weigh in Crickhowell and Ripple in Cardiff.
+- There are more and more zero waste shops popping up now.
+Seek out your nearest and give them a try!
+Around here we have The Refill Station in Cwmbran, Sero Zero Waste at Tredegar House, Little Green Refills in Abergavenny, Pollinate in Risca, Natural Weigh in Crickhowell and Ripple in Cardiff.

 - You can also purchase eco friendly plastic free cleaning products delivered to your door from companies such as Iron & Velvet who sent concentrated cleaning products in dissolvable pouches.